Your Fresh Christmas Wreath – $59.95

 The “Create a Smile with Music Project” utilizes all of these rooms and more… Teachers reach out to children all over Detroit who do not have transportation to music lessons by traveling to where they are…

 Youth of today will be adult leaders tomorrow.
 Help us prepare them for the journey ahead … instilling in them leadership skills, responsibility, self-esteem, accountability, equality and respect for all…irregardless of individual differences…

 Keeping the memory alive by creating musical “smiles with music” worldwide …

 UMME Federation of Proteges … a Subsidiary of Educational Arts Society

-The Federation consists of musicians that are honored and appreciated for their musical contributions as horn players of Motown … that incredible sound that changed the world … Future musicians and mentors worldwide who will keep their memory alive…
+The Federation consists of proteges and music lovers of those musicians who were unsung, but today are honored and appreciated for their musical contributions as horn players of Motown … that incredible sound that changed the world … Future musicians and mentors worldwide who will keep their memory alive…

 What impact will the UMME have on youth in the Detroit area and worldwide?
 It will: